"Painting in the medium of encaustic is energizing:

 My recent work is encaustic: fusing pigmented beeswax.
 Painting in this medium is energizing: the heated wax is malleable and colors meld together in unexpected, delightful ways.
 I work intuitively, allowing each step to unfold as the work speaks to me.

 As I work, I journal the thoughts that pop into my head, ideas that otherwise would lie dormant or I run to the piano to play, reconnecting emotionally to refocus my painting work.
 Generally, I lay down the wax in layers, alternating warm and cool colors, both transparent and opaque which results in a shimmering translucence.
-Often, I use the wax sculpturally: I carve intaglio images or create bas-relief using clay or silk to establish form before encasing it in wax and pigment.
+Often, I use the wax sculpturally: I carve intaglio images or create bas-relief using clay or silk to establish form before encasing it in wax and pigment or gold leaf.

 The inherent qualities of the wax alone (aroma, versatility, organic elements) make it a wonderfully fascinating material with which to create.
 I use authentic beeswax from natural beehives where young bees are raised and honey is stored.
 The wax is a natural byproduct of the honey gathering process.
 It is no coincidence that my subject matter often celebrates nature and the wonders of our Earth; I honor the interdependence of man and nature and celebrate its forms and colors in my abstractions.